JavierreLab/liCHiC/5.Histone Marks Enrichment/README.md

 ## 2. Computing Enrichment

 The enrichment is computed using a permutation test that is implemented in the package [regioneR](https://bioconductor.org/packages/3.16/bioc/html/regioneR.html).
-But for doing it simultaniously for several sets against several sets, regioneReloaded has been developed.
+But for doing it simultaneously for several sets against several sets, regioneReloaded has been developed.

 ```R